PTV-Group/leaflet-ptv-developer/README.md

 <a name="tilelayerxserver"></a>
 ### L.TileLayer.XServer

-The Layer class `L.TileLayer.XServer` can be used to make xServer elements clickable.
+The Layer class `L.TileLayer.XServer` can be used to make xServer elements clickable or request a tile with specific parameters.

+#### Additional options

+* *disableMouseEvents* - disables all mouse click and hover events.
+Default: ```false```

 #### As single map
 [Demo](https://ptv-logistics.github.io/xserverjs/boilerplate/Leaflet-Clickable.1.0.html)

-The easiest way to add a clickable layer is to use the new `TileLayerXServer` and append a clickable xServer-Layer (`PTV_TruckAttributes`) to the profile.
+The easiest way to add a clickable layer is to use class `L.TileLayer.XServer`, append a clickable xServer-Layer (e.g. `PTV_TruckAttributes`) to the profile and set the `&contentType=JSON` parameter.
 The icons of the layer can now be clicked to display the object information.
 The options are the same as for `L.TileLayer`

 ```javascript
 var map = L.map('map').setView(new L.LatLng(49.01405, 8.4044), 14);